cwcomplex/modNspirals/README.md

 Paper describing the work is in paper/modNspirals.(tex|pdf)

-Code for generation of Ond and visuals, use spirals.py, triangles.py, ... in the root directory
+Code for generation of Ond and visuals, use spirals.py, triangles-*.py, hexagons-*.py in the root directory.
+Quality of code design varies among the different files due to not backporting re-writes (e.g, hexagons-spirals.py written well after spirals.py).

 Visualizations are found in visual/